 The sooner the DSO obtains information regarding a communication incident the better.
 (The term 'incident' is used in the sense described in Annex A, a service outage - either where no communication is possible, or the service levels required cannot be maintained.)

 As described in 6.1, a DSO can determine an outage by means of their own infrastructure.
 The DSO has many routers in their network.
-These provide networking within substation networks, and have wireless access interfaces to connect the substation network over a wide area.
+These provide networking within substation networks and have wireless access interfaces to connect the substation network over a wide area.
 These routers perform periodic monitoring operations, e.g. sending ICMP echo (ping) messages to ascertain latency and reachability.
 If the access fails entirely, it is impossible for the DSO management operations system to collect this monitoring information.
 The failure is only detected after the periodic monitoring operations fail.

 It has to be taken into account that DSO could have tens of thousands of services like these.
 So, automation has to be used to improve availability.

-Despite response time (including the identification of the root cause) for these kind of incidents should be less than two hours, DSO has to dedicate more time (8 hour or more) because there is no information from the MNO and it is supposed that all incidents that are not solved by their own in 8 hour, need to be addressed indivisually.
+Despite response time (including the identification of the root cause) for these kinds of incidents should be less than two hours, DSO has to dedicate more time (8 hour or more) because there is no information from the MNO and it is supposed that all incidents that are not solved by their own in 8 hours, need to be addressed individually.
 After these 8 hours, DSO generate incidents automatically with the whole information captured automatically.
 These incidents are managed manually.
 There are remote or onsite operation to solve the incidents.
 If DSO was able to receive information from MNO, this response time could be reduced dramatically to less than 1 hour, an availability of the network could be improved significantly

 This use case considers the exposure of alarm messages from the MNO to the DSO to reduce this delay.